StackExchange/dnscontrol/docs/_providers/axfrddns.md

 {% endhighlight %}

 If either key is missing, DNSControl defaults to IP-based ACL authentication for that function.
-Including both key is the most secure option.
+Including both keys is the most secure option.
 Omitting both keys defaults to IP-based ACLs for all operations, which is the least secure option.